Upshur County Court Records

 Upshur County Probate Court Records

-Probate matters in Upshur County are handled through the County Court, with the County Clerk serving as custodian of all probate records.
-The probate docket includes estates, wills, guardianships, conservatorships, small estate affidavits, mental health cases, and related proceedings.
+Probate matters in Upshur County are heard through the County Court, and the County Clerk holds all probate records.
+The probate docket covers estates, wills, guardianships, conservatorships, small estate affidavits, mental health cases, and related proceedings.

 How to Obtain Probate Records

-Probate records can be requested in person or by mail from:
+Request records in person or by mail from:

 Upshur County Clerk